use-r/freelancer/README.md

 ## Python
 ### Web scraping
 This is what I'm best at for Python.
 Web scraping is a technique to extract large amounts of data (text, image, video, etc.) automatically from the web.
 I've completed lots of web scraping projects on freelacer.com I mentioned above, so I have strong confidence in this technique.
-I learned web development (HTML, CSS, and JavaScript) and how to handle data in an effcient way through web scraping.
+I learned web development (HTML, CSS, and JavaScript) and how to handle data in an effcient way while learning web scraping.

 ### Browser automation
 Python has a library which can control web browsers (Chrome, Firefox, etc.).
 I use the library to automate the followiing.